bondarukoleh/java_playground/info/basics.md

 This thing gives less code change in the future, if the code will depend on more generic types - it should be less changed in the future, e.g. when you create a new subclass.

+Even more flexible polymorphism can be if we declare some interface reference variable, that means doesn't matter where from class could be, or what it inherits from, as long as he implements a declared interface - you can put instance of it to the variable.

+###### override
 When you override a method from a superclass, you're agreeing to fulfill the contract.
 The contract is method signature, these arguments and this return type.
 In polymorphism the compiler looks at the variable reference type to decide whether you can call a particular method on that reference.
 In code the compiler cares only if var type has the method